benjypng/logseq-powertags-plugin/README.md

 1. Click on the plugin icon.
 2. Enter your PowerTag, followed by the properties to assign to the PowerTag.
 You may also assign a default value.
+3. You may use *dynamic variables* in your default values.
+This will then be automatically populated when using your PowerTag.
+You may refer to the [Dynamic Variables]() section for available variables.
-3. Now the next time you use the tag, your properties will be auto-added.
+4. Now the next time you use the tag, your properties will be auto-added.

 ## Managing Your Tags